Mike Rutherford: Playing style

-From an early date, Rutherford also played bass pedals both live and in the studio, often playing simultaneous twelve-string guitar and bass pedal parts in order to cover rhythm and bass parts at the same time.
+Following the departure of Anthony Phillips, for a time Genesis performed without a dedicated guitarist, so Rutherford had to play all the guitar parts, using bass pedals to simultaneously cover the bass.
+Rutherford found that he liked this configuration, and following the recruitment of Steve Hackett he continued to play bass pedals both live and in the studio, often playing simultaneous twelve-string guitar and bass pedal parts in order to cover rhythm and bass parts at the same time.
 Initially using a Dewtron "Mister Bassman" bass pedal synthesiser, he had moved onto Moog Taurus bass pedals by the 1976 Trick of the Tail Tour.
 Frequently Rutherford's bass guitar, 12-string guitar, and bass pedal playing have featured in different sections of a single Genesis song, "Supper's Ready", "Firth of Fifth" and "The Cinema Show" being good examples of this.
 Sometimes Rutherford's bass pedals are used to set up a steady drone as the basis for an individual song (such as "Afterglow").

 In concerts during the first half of the 1970s, Rutherford often played a double-necked instrument, custom built from a separate Rickenbacker hollowbody 12-string and 4001 bass.
 Rickenbacker later issued double neck bass/guitar combinations with 4080/6 and 4080/12 models.
 However, Rutherford assigned the guitar neck to the top position rather than the 4080's stock guitar on bottom.
 He later had a custom Shergold double-neck made, with the body modified so that each neck could be detached and played as a standard single-neck instrument, or swapped out in favour of alternate halves (allowing the 12-string half to be switched to a 6-string when needed).
 On post-1977 Genesis live shows, Rutherford would alternate parts with touring band member Daryl Stuermer.
 Stuermer would typically play all of Hackett's original guitar parts (while Rutherford concentrated on bass, twelve-string guitar and pedals), but play bass guitar on most songs from the post-Hackett era (for which Rutherford would move to guitar).

 Rutherford also contributed other instrumental work to Genesis, performing occasional cello parts on their early 1970s records and playing the drumkit on live performances of the song "Who Dunnit?" in 1981.

+With Genesis

+According to Anthony Phillips, Rutherford did very little songwriting on Genesis's debut album, From Genesis to Revelation, and it was with their second album, Trespass, that he emerged as a prolific songwriter.
+Genesis typically wrote songs collaboratively, with Rutherford's more well-known contributions including the transition to the electrical segments of "The Musical Box", the music to the first half of "The Cinema Show", and the lyrics to "Follow You Follow Me" and "Turn It On Again".
+He also wrote a few Genesis songs by himself, including the minor hit "Your Own Special Way".